OpenTranslationBible/open-bible/en-GB/41.Mark/md/mark-01.md

 ## Mark 1:39

-So he went throughout Galilee, preaching in their synagogues and driving out demons.
+So he traveled throughout Galilee, preaching in their synagogues and driving out demons.

 ---

 ## Mark 1:40

-A man with leprosy came to him and begged him on his knees, “If you are willing, you can make me clean.”
+A man with leprosy approached him and pleaded on his knees, “If you are willing, you can make me clean.”

 ## Mark 1:41